 It can be hard to find time for yourself when you have a seemingly endless to-do list.
 But reserving even a few minutes at the end of the day for yourself will vastly improve your sleep quality.
 So if you struggle with insomnia or other sleep problems, try to create a relaxing bedtime routine and see if it helps.

 If you get home from work feeling tired and run down, it’s tempting to curl up in bed and take a nap.
 However, napping too late in the day can interfere with your sleep schedule and make it harder to fall asleep at night.

 During the day, neurotransmitters that cause sleepiness (such as adenosine) have a chance to build up in our systems.
 By the time we go to bed, we’re so tired that it’s easy to drift off.
 But when we sleep during the day, our adenosine levels drop.
 That’s why napping in the evening can throw off your sleep schedule.
 When bedtime rolls around, your adenosine levels may not be high enough to make you feel drowsy.

 For that reason, you may want to avoid naps while you’re trying to fix your sleep schedule.
-But if you feel like you can’t function without your daily nap, try to take it in the early afternoon and keep it short.
-Napping for more than 20 or 30 minutes during the day will reduce your sleep quality.
+Of course, you can reimplement them if you feel they are necessary.
+If you feel like you can’t function without your daily nap, try to take it in the early afternoon and keep it short.
+Napping for more than 20 or 30 minutes during the day can reduce your sleep quality.

 Don’t exercise or eat too close to bedtime